 We want to offer you the best of service and hope that you will feel well looked after, even pampered!
 Your cabins will be serviced daily and during this time we may need to secure any items that might move whilst the vessel is underway.
 You may prefer to do this yourself which would be very helpful but one of us will always check the cabins once we are underway for safety and security reasons.

 You will be sent a preference sheet when you book so that you can advise us of the things you most like to eat but also any food intolerances or most importantly allergies you may have.
 Mary is used to catering for many special diets so please let us know what your requirements are and she will do her best to ensure each meal is suitable – and a delight!

 We will use local produce where ever possible – and the ability to do this is excellent in and around the Scottish West Coast and Islands.

-Teas and coffees, wine ( or other non-alcoholic drink) with dinner and a pre-dinner drink are complimentary and we operate a bar tab for all other drinks – if you would like us to provide you with a particular tipple, such as a fine Scottish Single malt, we can obtain this beforehand and include it in your bar bill.
+Teas and coffees, wine ( or other non-alcoholic drink) with dinner and a pre-dinner drink are complimentary and we operate an honesty bar tab for all other drinks.